 In the case of the First Vision, Joseph Smith understanding of its significance changed over time.
 In earlier accounts, he is overwhelmed by its implications for himself and his standing with God, but he came to understand that it was not just or even primarily about him.
 Nevertheless, the first vision became much less about what it meant for Joseph, and more what it meant for the people and the Church.
 (See here.)

 One thing I take away from both accounts is the spirituality of nature.
 There’s something about spending time in the trees, rivers, and rocks, under the stars (as both Enos and Joseph did), that tends to put your mind heavenward, and reoriented towards God and the things of eternity.

 Omni 1:12 Mosiah and people flee into the wilderness.
 This is the second time a group has fled, the first group being roughly 300 years earlier (Nephi and whoever would follow him) in 2Ne 5:5-7.

 Mosiah and company encounter “the people of Zarahemla.”
 In spite of being refugees, and quite outnumbered, Mosiah’s group somehow becomes dominant, and Mosiah becomes king, which is certainly odd.
 How does this happen?
 Orson Scott Card has a good theory, here.
 (Scroll down to Speculation on Zarahemla.)

 As always, you can support my work through making your regular Amazon purchases through this Amazon link.
 Or you can donate directly here.

-You can also get updates by email whenever a post goes up (subscription box on the right).
+You can also get updates by email whenever a post goes up (subscription box below).
 If you friend me on Facebook, please drop me a note telling me you’re a reader.
 I tend not to accept friend requests from people I’m not acquainted with.